cscorley/dissertation/chapters/01_introduction.md

 This will require building a prototype tool that could be used by both researchers and practitioners.

+### Research Question 1: How does training a topic model on changesets affect the performance of a topic-modeling-based feature location techinque?

+### Research Question 2: How does training a topic model on changesets affect the performance of a topic-modeling-based developer identification techinque?

+### Research Question 3: What are the best configurations for a single topic model trained on changesets to be used both feature location and developer identification?

 <!--
 - To evaluate models built on changesets to other models (typically based on files only, but may include additional information)